yangjing6688/framework/vm_env/docker/README.md

 ### Creating a New Pycharm Project

-You can start up pycharm in the docker developer image by right clicking on the desktop and selecting: Applications->Programming->pycharm.
+You can start up pycharm in the docker developer image clicking the panel menu (lower left of screen) and selecting Programming->pycharm.

 ![example project](img/Pycharm_menu.png)